hectorcorrea/solr-for-newbies/01_installation.md

 site.
 To make it easy, below are the steps to download and install version 7.1 which is the one that we will using.

-First, download Solr with and save it to a file.
+First, download Solr and save it to a file.

 ```
 $ cd